s-lindenau/discogs4j/README.md

 # discogs4j

 **discogs4j** is a Java client/wrapper for [Discogs.com API v2.0](https://www.discogs.com/developers/ "Discogs.com API v2.0").
-It allows you to retrieve information from the Discogs database including data on artists, releases, labels, etc. It will also handle the OAuth authentication process for you, allowing you to modify a user's protected resources such as collections, wantlists, etc.
+It allows you to retrieve information from the Discogs database including data on artists, releases, labels, etc. It will also handle the OAuth authentication process for you, allowing you to modify a user's protected resources such as collections, wantlists, etc. Discogs alternative authentication is also supported.

 ## Quickstart